 9-Continuous improvements in process and design

 Even nature is using Agile project management

 This is very close to my heart.
-I have always believe the only way forward is by continuous improvement in the product and the processes used to bring the product in the market.
+I have always believed the only way forward is by continuous improvement in the product and the processes used to bring the product to the market.

 Amazingly nature works.
 Everything in nature is constantly is improved to face new phalanges or become more efficient.

 You may think this concept only works in software development and IT industry and not in industries like car production or manufacturing.